-• The 2018 activity report of the Ministry of Labour provides some numbers on the beneficiaries of the Paternity leave for whom the employer has asked the reimbursement from the State starting from the third day of the Paternity leave onwards (2018 data): 3,255 applications were filed of which 50 incomplete applications and 223 ineligible applications (applications must be sent within five months after the birth or the adoption).
-The 2019 annual activity report of the Ministry of Labour8 reported that in the year 2019, 5,333 Paternity leave applications were submitted and 4,351 applications were approved and funded.
-The 2020 annual activity report of the Ministry of Labour 9 reported that in the year 2020, 5,899 Paternity leave applications were submitted and 6,177 applications were approved and https://gouvernement.lu/dam-assets/fr/publications/rapport-activite/minist-travail-emploi/2020-rapport-activite/2020-rapport-activite-mteess.pdf funded (some of them were submitted the year before).
-The 2021 annual activity report of the Ministry of Labour revealed that in the year 2021, 5,468 Paternity leave applications were submitted, out of which 5,219 were eligible for funding10.
+The 2018 activity report of the Ministry overseeing Labour matters provides some numbers on the beneficiaries of the Paternity leave for whom the employer has asked the reimbursement from the State starting from the third day of the Paternity leave onwards (2018 data): 3,255 applications were filed of which 50 incomplete applications and 223 ineligible applications (applications must be sent within five months after the birth or the adoption).
+The 2019 annual activity report of the Ministry overseeing Labour375 matters reported that in the year 2019, 5,333 Paternity leave applications were submitted and 4,351 applications were approved and funded.
+The 2020 annual activity report of the Ministry overseeing Labour376 matters reported that in the year 2020, 5,899 Paternity leave applications were submitted and 6,177 applications were approved and funded (some of them were submitted the year before).
+The 2021 annual activity report of the Ministry overseeing Labour matters revealed that in the year 2021, 5,468 Paternity leave applications were submitted, out of which 5,219 were eligible for funding377.
+In the year 2022 the Ministry overseeing Labour matters has received 6,787 Paternity leave reclaim applications, of which 6,539 were found to be eligible.
+A total of 7,915 reclaims were refunded to employers (some of which were submitted in previous years).
+In 2023 6,455 reclaims were filed by employers to the Ministry overseeing Labor matters, 6,227 were deemed eligible and 3,760 reclaim applications have been refunded378.